insin/nwb/docs/Projects.md

 **Web apps** - web applications which don't use React.

-**Web modules** - "web module" is just a shorter way of saying "a module which will be published to npm and is expected to be able to run in a browser as a dependency of a webapp"... except we just had to say that anyway,
+**Web modules** - "web module" is just a shorter way of saying "a module which will be published to npm and is expected to be able to run in a browser as a dependency of a webapp"... except we just had to say that anyway...............

 All project templates are pre-configured to: